 If you need to downgrade the Ink Business Preferred card, you could downgrade it to the Ink Cash card, which is a great no-fee business card that still allows you to

 Citi doesn’t have any firm rules in place, except that the change is only allowed after you have an account for at least a year.
 That means that you can downgrade any card to any other Citi card.
 If your annual-fee card doesn’t fit your needs anymore, there are three no-fee credit cards that you might want to consider.

-Here are the Best No Annual Fee Citi Credit Cards Worth Downgrading to
+Here are the Best No Annual Fee Citi Credit Cards Worth Downgrading to:

-With it’s easy 1 point per $1 spent and 1 point when you pay your balance, the Citi Double Cash Card has been a popular, no-hassle rewards card since hitting the market.
+With it’s easy 1 point per $1 spent and 1 point when you pay your balance, the Citi Double Cash Card has been a popular,

 The Citi Preferred Card is a Citi ThankYou card that you might want to choose if you value Citi ThankYou points more than cash.
 This card is great for foodie-types and will earn you 2x points on dining out and entertainment purchases, and 1x on all other purchases.